cyrillnussbaumer/Aspect-Resizer/README.md

-# Smart AdSizer - Lightweight Social Media Image Formatter
+# ASPECT - Smart Resizer

-Smart AdSizer is an ultra-lightweight, dependency-free tool that automatically crops images to fit various social media platform dimensions.
+ASPECT is a modern, efficient, flat-design tool that automatically crops and resizes images to fit various social media platform dimensions.
 It runs entirely in the browser with no server requirements.

 ## ✨ Features